AeternaX1/RaspberryPiWebserver/README.md

 Create new user
 PHPMyAdmin does not allow for root user login by default.
 Instead, create a new user to access databases/tables.
-To do this, login to the MariaDB command line. sudo mysql -u root -p
+To do this, login to the MariaDB command line.

+	sudo mysql -u root -p

 Log in to the MariaDB “root” user with the password that was set up earlier.
 Create user and permit them to access all databases on MariaDB

-Run the following
+Run the following:

 	GRANT ALL PRIVILEGES ON *.* TO 'patrick'@'localhost' IDENTIFIED BY 'H3LRrXhr' WITH GRANT OPTION;

 Exit MariaDB.